-- Get training and read the manual before using power tools. - Inspect before each use. - · Check screws, nuts and bolts to make sure they are tightened. - Work area should be clean and dry. - · Wear protective equipment. - Don't wear loose clothing or jewelry while operating power tools. - Have a ground fault circuit interrupter (GFCI) installed and use GFCI protection to help avoid electrical shock. - Make sure power tools are turned OFF before they are plugged in or unplugged. - Don't use power tools outside if it's raining or if the ground is wet. - When working on a ladder or scaffold, avoid injuries by making sure tools are secure and don't fall. - Follow manufacturers' recommendations for maintaining power tools. - · Unplug before repairs.
+- Get training before you use power tools. - Read manual before using. - Inspect before each use. - Check screws, nuts and bolts to make sure they are tightened. - Work area should be clean and dry. - Wear protective equipment. - Don't wear loose clothing or jewelry while operating power tools. - Have a ground fault circuit interrupter installed to help avoid electrical shock. - Make sure power tools are turned OFF before they are plugged in or unplugged. - Don't use power tools outside if it's raining or if the ground is wet. - When working on a ladder or scaffold, avoid injuries by making sure tools are secure and don't fall. - Follow manufacturers' recommendations for maintaining power tools. - Unplug before repairs.

-Boating, Water & Pool Safety
+Boating, Water and Pool Safety

-- · Never touch electric switches or wires when you'rewet. - Look for overhead power lines near boat docks and piers.
-They are often uninsulated. - Remove or lower metal equipment (such as the mast) that could contact power lines when transporting boats. - Look for overhead lines before casting a fishingrod. - Pools should not be constructed or placed over underground lines. - Locate pools away from power lines at least 27 feet in any direction. - Do not have any electrical wiring, fixtures or receptacles within 20 feet of a single family residential pool. - All outlets with ground level outdoor access should be ground fault circuit interrupter rated. - Have a 19-feet minimum clearance in any direction between power lines and diving boards, decks, and platforms.
+- Never touch electric switches or wires when you're wet. - Look for overhead power lines near boat docks and piers.
+They are often uninsulated. - Remove or lower metal equipment (such as the mast) that could contact power lines when transporting boats. - Look for overhead lines before casting a fishing rod. - Pools should not be constructed or placed over underground lines. - Locate pools away from power lines at least 27 feet in any direction. - Do not have any electrical wiring, fixtures or receptacles within 20 feet of a single family residential pool. - All outlets with ground level outdoor access should be ground fault circuit interrupter rated. - Have a 19-feet minimum clearance in any direction between power lines and diving boards, decks, and platforms.